revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 </details>

 ---
-7. Suppose you have created 6 to 7 directories and files that are holding some sort of data and your boss wanted to see the permissions of all those files and folders, then, which command can be used to view the permissions on the file?
+7.Suppose you have created 6 to 7 directories and files that are holding some sort of data and your boss wanted to see the permissions of all those files and folders, then, which command can be used to view the permissions on the file?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> To see the permission on the files we can use the simple `ls` command with `-l` option.
-For example, `ls -l`.
-It will give the read-write execute permission information in the long format for all the files and directories.
+> To see the permission on the files we can use the simple `ls` command with `-l` option.For example, `ls -l`.It will give the read-write execute permission information in the long format for all the files and directories.

 </details>

 ---
-8. How to see which file is modified recently and at what time in UNIX?
+8.How to see which file is modified recently and at what time in UNIX?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

 > To see what are all the files that are modified recently, we can use the `ls -l` command.
 </details>

 ---
-9. Imagine you have two files "example1.txt" and " example2.txt" and you wanted to add the content of both files in another file named "combine.txt".
-Which command you will use to do that task and what will happen if the "combine.txt" file doesn't exist in your system?
+9.Imagine you have two files "example1.txt" and " example2.txt" and you wanted to add the content of both files in another file named "combine.txt".Which command you will use to do that task and what will happen if the "combine.txt" file doesn't exist in your system?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

 > To add the content of example1.txt and example2.txt files in the combine.txt file we can use the `cat` command.
 ```
 cat example1.txt example2.txt > combine.txt
 ```
 Here if the combine.txt file doesn't exist in the system, it will create a combine.txt file and add the content of both files to it.
 </details>

 ---
-10. How do you differentiate between the root and home directories in Linux?
+10.How do you differentiate between the root and home directories in Linux?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> The root directory is the main directory of the system, and it contains the home directory in it.
-Everyone can access the root directory, but the home directory can be accessed by the owner of that directory only.
-There can be multiple home directories inside one root directory.
+> The root directory is the main directory of the system, and it contains the home directory in it.Everyone can access the root directory, but the home directory can be accessed by the owner of that directory only.There can be multiple home directories inside one root directory.
 </details>

 ---
-11. Which command can we use to view the content of multiple files in the terminal?
+11.Which command can we use to view the content of multiple files in the terminal?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> `cat` command can be used to view multiple files in the terminal at the same time.
-For example, `cat file1.txt file2.txt file3.txt`.
+> `cat` command can be used to view multiple files in the terminal at the same time.For example, `cat file1.txt file2.txt file3.txt`.

 </details>

 ---
-12. A 'test.txt' file has some old content and 'test1.txt' file has some newly added content then how would you add the content of the test1 file at the end of the test file so that it has both old and new content together?
+12.A 'test.txt' file has some old content and 'test1.txt' file has some newly added content then how would you add the content of the test1 file at the end of the test file so that it has both old and new content together?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> we can use the `cat` command with two redirection operator `>>` to append the content of one file to another.
-In this case, we can write, `cat test1.txt >>test.txt`.
+> we can use the `cat` command with two redirection operator `>>` to append the content of one file to another.In this case, we can write, `cat test1.txt >>test.txt`.

 </details>

 ---
-13. Suppose using `mkdir` command you have created one directory as "program" which is empty and now you want to delete that directory from your system, then which command you will use for it?
+13.Suppose using `mkdir` command you have created one directory as "program" which is empty and now you want to delete that directory from your system, then which command you will use for it?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> Using `rmdir` command we can delete an empty directory.
-Just we have to write the directory name after `rmdir` command.
+> Using `rmdir` command we can delete an empty directory.Just we have to write the directory name after `rmdir` command.
 ```
 rmdir program
 ```